We found 6 internists who accept Silver Compass 4000 near Miramar Beach, FL.

-Dr. Katia Otero's specialty is general internal medicine.
-She accepts United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, in addition to other insurance carriers.
+Dr. Katia Otero's medical specialty is general internal medicine.
+Dr. Otero takes United Healthcare Compass, United Healthcare Navigate, and United Healthcare HSA, as well as other insurance carriers.

 Dr. Gerardo Dieguez Gomez works as an internist in Destin, FL.
-Dr. Dieguez Gomez takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.

 Conditions / Treatments